Non-Surgical Treatment Options

 There are many people who may have been told that surgery was their best choice, but it is possible that the following cases will have great success without requiring surgical intervention:

 - Patients who have good facial balance, despite their misaligned bite.

 - Children whose jaws and facial bones are still in active growth.

 - Patients whose need for surgery could be described as “borderline.”

 Enroll in our FREE

 Low-Force Palatal Expanders

 Expanding the upper jaw ideally needs to be done while your child is still growing, well before the two sides of the upper palate become fused.
-This treatment is typically offered to children up to 10.5 years of age.
-After expansion is complete, a permanent retainer is placed to maintain the expansion.
+This treatment is typically offered to children up to 10.5 years of age, though there are a few exceptions.
+After expansion is complete, a non-removable permanent retainer is placed to protect the expansion.
 Expansion may seem like a straight-forward endeavor, but its execution and retention is actually quite technique-sensitive.
-In fact, our doctors see many patients that previously had palatal expansions done in other offices that were performed or retained improperly, and now require the widths of their jaws to be redeveloped.
+In fact, our doctors see many patients that previously had palatal expansion done in other offices that were performed or retained improperly, and now require the widths of their jaws to be redeveloped.